keshav-singhal04/P2P-Chat-Application/README.md

 1. The program requires you to have Python 3.7.0 or any above version installed on your device.
 2. The Python installation directory must be added to the system's `PATH` environment variable.
 3. Run the Python file in a code editor like `Visual Studio Code`.
 In the output terminal, enter your name and a port number (say 8080) to display the menu of available options.
 4. In order to run multiple instances in different terminals on your device, open the file in `Visual Studio Code` and for each instance,  press `Ctrl+F5`  to run the code in a new terminal.
+Make sure to use different port numbers for each terminal.
-5. While running multiple instances, ensure different port numbers for each terminal.
-To send a message from one terminal to another on the same device, you can enter the recipient IP Address as `127.0.0.1` (local device)
+6. To send a message from one terminal to another on the same device, you can enter the recipient IP Address as either `127.0.0.1` (local device) or the actual IP address.
+Avoid using both simultaneously since the program would assume the two IP addresses as different.
-6. If running the code on different devices, ensure that the devices are on the same network.
+7. If running the code on different devices, ensure that the devices are on the same network without any VPN.
 There seems to be some issue with the code compatibility on IIT Wi-Fi networks.
 Hence, using a personal hotspot network is highly recommended.

 ## Acknowledgement
 - Prof. Subhra Mazumdar, for the project idea and concepts of peer-to-peer networks.
 - A helpful documentation of socket programming at [GeeksforGeeks](https://www.geeksforgeeks.org/socket-programming-python/).